msguerra74/Automata-Prepros/README.md

 You can also create a custom project inside the root of the `Automata-Prepros` directory without the use of these templates.

-The `js` and `scss` files from within the `_assets` directory will be compiled into either the `assets/js` or the `assets/css` directory.
-Alternatively, you can remove the CSS and JS files provided and create custom `_assets` by configuring them to be compiled within Prepros.
+The `_scripts` and `_styles` files from within the `assets` directory will be compiled into either the `assets/js` or the `assets/css` directory.
+Alternatively, you can remove the CSS and JS files provided and create custom `assets` by configuring them to be compiled within Prepros.

 Finally, you can delete any unnecessary files or folders from within the `Automata-Prepros` directory.